15 Weird and Crazy Laws Around the World

 Ideally, adult children will see their parents often out of love and duty.
 But to battle elderly neglect, China made it a law in 2013.

 This law reflects the importance of filial piety in Chinese culture and serves as a reminder to prioritize family relationships.
+It’s an example of how cultural traditions can shape modern legal systems.

 Blame this crazy law on copyrights.
 While you’re free to take and distribute, or even sell, photos of the Eiffel Tower that you take during daylight hours, the same rules don’t apply at night.

 That’s because the light display on the tower is protected by its own copyright.
 Don’t worry if you’re just taking photos as personal mementos.
-The problem is if you distribute them without permission.
-That includes social media.

 Several countries have naming standards for babies, where choosing a silly or highly unusual name might have their registration rejected.
 Denmark is a good example.

 They have a list of around 7,000 approved names.
 But fear not if you were hoping for something more original.
 You can apply for a name outside the list to the Ankestyrelsen and hope for approval.
+While restrictive, the law ensures social harmony and protects children from potential ridicule.

 Unless you can convince someone to issue a special permit, in the state of Indiana, you better come equipped with a hook and line if you want to go fishing.

 Catching fish bare-handed or shooting at them with a firearm (though why would you want to?) are both illegal.
-These laws protect wildlife and encourage sustainable fishing practices.
+These crazy laws protect wildlife and encourage sustainable fishing practices.

 When you visit most gas stations in the U.S., you get out of your car and pump your own fuel.
 But not in New Jersey – the last holdout state in the country making it illegal.

 There, you stay in your car and let an attendant fill up your tank.
 The law aims to ensure safety and create jobs.
+While many travelers find it inconvenient, locals are used to the rule, and it’s unlikely to change anytime soon.

 You would think you’d have learned your lesson by the third marriage to the same guy.
 But apparently, some need a little sense driven into them by the state.
 So Kentucky made it illegal to marry the same man four times.

 If you’re a real glutton for punishment though, you might still be able to tie the knot again in a neighboring state.
+It’s both humorous and practical; a gentle reminder that some lessons are better learned the first time.

 Final Verdicts